-Imagine, having just spent four hours hiking through wilderness.
-Having encountered only five humans and three dogs en route, I emerge out of the forest like a wild beast.
+Imagine, having just spent four hours hiking through wilderness and encountering only five humans and three dogs en route, I emerge out of the forest like a wild beast.
 I make my way to the end of the trail.
 Cross a concrete car park and curve around the cliff top.
-There I am greeted by a village that looks like a medieval painting, an apparition from a Games of Thrones film set.
+There, I am greeted by a village that looks like a medieval painting, an apparition from a Games of Thrones film set.

 This flourish of a settlement seems to spring out of the rocks and flow to the gorge’s base.
 I would not have been surprised should I find a dragon guarding its entrance gates.

 I have arrived in Rocamadour as a final destination of a multi-day walking trip.
 A UNESCO Heritage Site, Rocamadour has been an important religious site along the St James’ Way pilgrimage route.
 It’s built around the church complex at the heart of its blueprint.
 And it’s stacked vertically on the rocks that drop 150 meters onto the valley floors of the Alzou.

 Immediately visible from the top is the 19th Century castle that was the access control of the religious compound below.
 I climb the 14th Century ramparts to admire the panoramic view of the surrounding gorge and the wilderness whence I emerged.
 The castle itself is private and unfortunately does not allow visitors.